YuhanLiu11/YuhanLiu11.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a fourth-year PhD student in the Department of CS at University of Chicago, advised by Prof. Junchen Jiang and Prof. Shan Lu.
+I'm a fifth-year PhD student in the Department of CS at University of Chicago, advised by Prof. Junchen Jiang and Prof. Shan Lu.
 My research interest is building efficient inference systems for LLMs.
 I received my B.S. in CS at University of Wisconsin-Madison, fortunate to be advised by Prof. Shivaram Venkataraman.

-**I'm currently working on the following open-source projects**:
-- [LMCache](https://github.com/LMCache/LMCache): The first open-source Knowledge Delivery Network (KDN) that accelerates LLM applications up to 8x faster, at 8x lower cost.
-- [vLLM production stack](https://github.com/vllm-project/production-stack): Scale from single vLLM instance to distributed vLLM deployment without changing any application code.

 ## Publications
 - DroidSpeak: KV Cache Sharing for Cross-LLM Communication and Multi-LLM Serving [paper](https://arxiv.org/abs/2411.02820) <br />